k2s09/blogwebsitev1/content/post/cool-quotes.md

 *“We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of light” – Plato*

 *Chose your close groups wisely.*

+*No matter how losing your position is on the chess board of life, always make the best move.*

+*Worrying doesn’t take away tomorrow’s troubles, it takes away today’s peace.*

+*Truly strong people are kind.*
 ## Relationships

 *Ignore the hole, keep your eyes on the goal.*